crawl/qw/README.md

   A list of debug channel names to output.
-The available channels are "main", the default for debug messages, "plans", which shows all plan execution and results (very spammy), "explore", which shows game plan, travel, and exploration info, and "skills", which shows information about skill selection.
+The available channels are "main", the default for debug messages, "plans", which shows all plan execution and results (very spammy), "explore", which shows gameplan, travel, and exploration info, and "skills", which shows information about skill selection.